 I am so grateful for this volume.
 It is one of many books that have been missing for so long in the literature.
 Its intentional focus on Black populations within the LGBT health realm is soul satisfying.
 I expect this volume will be tremendously helpful for professionals who serve those often rendered invisible.
 (Michele K. Lewis, Winston-Salem State University)

-With expertise related to social justice and health disparities (e.g., HIV, depression), religion and spirituality, ethnic and racial minority issues, and LGBTQ issues, Dr. Lassiter is an experienced public speaker.
+With expertise related to social justice, mental health, and health disparities (e.g., HIV, depression), religion and spirituality, ethnic and racial minority issues, and LGBT issues, Dr. Lassiter is an experienced public speaker.

 Black LGBT Health: Risk and Resilience